I can't remember the name of the ship, but I'm sure it's cool

 Some house

 Gloucester's Maritime Museum.
 This is where we bought our buoy bell here that still hangs in the backyard near the pool today.
-That's more than you can say about most of the stuff we've purchased on vacations past

 A rocky beach